-Advanced Pastry Arts
+Advanced Culinary Arts Advanced Pastry Arts

 Kaleb is a senior at KCTC and is homeschooled.
-He will be attending Grand Rapids Comunity College in the fall to study Culinary Arts.
+He will be attending Grand Rapids Community College in the fall to study Culinary Arts.
 His career endeavor is to become a Fine Dining Chef.
 When asked what he likes most about KCTC he replied, "I like the hands on lab class and being able to do the work that is in the industry."

 Sabri Carter Latin